TomboFry/multitrack-visualizer/README.md

 * `midi_file` is a path name to a .MID file,
 * `video_file_out` is a path name to the video file that will be output.
 * `use_gradients` (optional) - each channel's background can display a colour that subtly fades from top to bottom.
 Defaults to `true`
+* `lyrics_file` (optional) - a path to an [LRC file], which will be displayed at the bottom of the screen, along with the notes.
 * `channels`, is an object, where each key is the name of a track within the MIDI file.
 Adding channels is optional, but will default the track to a black background and sort them in alphabetical order.
 Each sub-object contains the following properties:
   * `order` (optional) - a number which is zero or above, used to rearrange the channels that appear on screen
   * `visible` (optional) - hides the channel from the screen, if the MIDI contains extra channels you don't want to appear.
   * `colour` (optional) - contains the Red, Green, and Blue colour values (0 - 255).
 Defaults to black, ie. `[0, 0, 0]`

 ```json
 {